miltondimos/assignment2-release/assignment2_spec.md

 8. `ros2 topic echo /z0000000/joy`

 ## TASK 2: Velocity and Pose (4.5 marks)
+Calculate the velocity and pose of the vehicle at regular interval using the acceleration input.
+Velocity is calculated with respect to the vehicle body and pose with respect to the global coordinate frame.

+### Sub-task A: Calculate linear and angular velocity (1.5 marks)
-This task is handled by the class `velocity_kinematic` in the header `velocity_kinematic.hpp`.
+This task is handled by the class `VelocityKinematic` in the header `velocity_kinematic.hpp`.
 This class will subscribe to the topic `/z0000000/acceleration` from the previous task and integrate the acceleration to obtain velocity.
 Periodically send the calculated velocity as a `geometry_msgs::msg::TwistStamped` message to the topic `/z0000000/velocity`.

-### Sub-task A: Calculate linear and angular velocity (1.5 marks)
 1. Assume initial velocities are both zero.
 2. Calculate time difference `dt` between the last time `stamp` and the current time.
 You can get the current time by calling the function `now()`.
 Hint: The ROS time class has a method called `seconds()`;
 3. Integrate the velocity at the rate `refresh_period` milliseconds. `refresh_period` is a constructor parameter.